adoptium/aqa-tests/external/jtreg-buffer/README.md

    6. `cd TKG`
    7. export required environment variables, BUILD_LIST and EXTRA_DOCKER_ARGS (eg `export BUILD_LIST=external/jtreg-buffer` and `export EXTRA_DOCKER_ARGS="-v $TEST_JDK_HOME:/opt/java/openjdk"`)
    8. `make compile` (This fetches test material and compiles it, based on build.xml files in the test directories)
-   9. runthe TARGET `make _jtreg-buffer-test` (When you defined BUILD_LIST to point to a directory in aqa-tests/external, then this is a testCaseName from the playlist.xml file within the directory you chose)
+   9. run the TARGET `make _jtreg-buffer-test` (When you defined BUILD_LIST to point to a directory in aqa-tests/external, then this is a testCaseName from the playlist.xml file within the directory you chose)

 When [running these from the command-line](https://github.com/adoptium/aqa-tests/blob/master/doc/userGuide.md#local-testing-via-make-targets-on-the-commandline), these tests are grouped under a make target called 'external', so 'make external' would run the entire set of tests found in the aqa-tests/external directory.
 This is unadvisable!
 Limit what you compile and run, BUILD_LIST=external/`<someSubDirectory>`, and TARGET=`<testCaseNameFromSubdirPlaylist>`